byrnedo/pjson/README.md

 }

 func ExampleReadme() {
-	// now that we have our types we can use OneOf o := pjson.Tagged[FooBarUnion]{}
+	// now that we have our types we can use Tagged o := pjson.Tagged[FooBarUnion]{}

 	bytes := []byte(`{"type": "foo", "a": "AAAA"}`)